 If you aren’t familiar with room cooling fruit and vegetables, you may have questions such as what is room cooling or how does room cooling work?
 Read on for an overview of the room cooling system.

 What is Room Cooling?

 It’s not easy to transport fresh produce from the hot fields in which they grow to the marketplace while keeping the quality high and the spoilage rate low.
-And it’s no different in larger backyard gardens or orchards.
+It’s no different in larger backyard gardens or orchards either.